Deploy Portainer behind NGINX Reverse Proxy

 Deploying in a Docker Standalone scenario

-To deploy Portainer behind NGINX Proxy in a Docker standalone scenario we will use a Docker Compose file.
-In the following docker-compose.yml you will find the configuration of the Portainer Server and NGINX Proxy.
+To deploy Portainer behind an nginx proxy in a Docker standalone scenario you must use a Docker Compose file.
+In the following docker-compose.yml you will find the configuration of the nginx proxy and the Portainer Server.

 version: "2"